-- Water Association of Kern County: Water conservation tips for homeowners. - Save Our Water: Tips and resources for water conservation in and around the home prepare for a disaster.
+- Water Association of Kern County: Water conservation tips for homeowners. - .
+Save Our Water.
+Tips and resources for water conservation in and around the home ehold should have a disaster plant.
+Meet with your family members and discuss why you need to prepare for a disaster.
 Discuss and explain the dangers of the various hazards that may impact your home or